Travel to the UK during Covid-19: What you need to know before you go - KVIA

 The basics

-The recent lockdown and the ongoing vaccination program have brought Covid-19 cases down in the UK, but there are now fears about the impact of the Delta Covid variant.

-During the 2021 lockdown, the UK clamped down on international travel.
-But on May 17, non-essential international travel resumed in England, Scotland and Wales under a risk-based “traffic light” system, dividing countries into “red”, “amber” or “green” categories.
-This system was implemented in Northern Ireland from May 24.
+Nonessential international travel has resumed in England, Scotland, Wales and Northern Ireland under a risk-based “traffic light” system, dividing countries into “red”, “amber” or “green” categories.

 What’s on offer